shahidhk/pangaea/pangaea/docs/workflow.md

 - If the instance already exists, attach the disks to the instance, otherwise they will be attached on create
 - `gcloud compute instances attach-disk name-of-instance --disk disk-name`
 - Create/upgrade the instance

+### Upgrading Pangaea

+- Set GCE_INSTANCE_NAME in .pangaea
+- Make sure you have the right credentials available
+- `pangaea/gce/upgrade.sh`
+- This will reboot the instance

 ## Further Study